 - Hot, cooked rice (brown or white rice)

 How to make Shrimp Creole:

-- Start with the Holy Trinity which is the start of many a creole recipe.
+- Start with the Holy Trinity, the start of many a creole recipe.
 The Holy Trinity in New Orleans cooking is simply onions (mature, not green onions), green bell pepper and celery.
 It’s similar to a French mirepoix, which is onions, celery and carrots.
 However, this has green bell pepper instead of the carrot.
 With the “Holy Trinity,” you want to keep the ratio approximately the same as a mirepoix: 2 parts onion, 1 part celery and 1 part green bell pepper.